cinquin/parismi/Parismi_operation_overview.md

     - Orthogonal views (on which annotations also appear and can be manipulated) can be toggled on or off with the "Orthogonal" button.
-    - By default the scrollwheel changes the displayed z slice (in the main xy view), or the displayed x or y slices (in the yz and xy orthogonal views, respectively).
+    - By default the scrollwheel changes the displayed z slice (in the main xy view), or the displayed x or y slices (in the yz and xz orthogonal views, respectively).
 For fine stepping through slices, one can press the x, y, or z keys.
     - The contrast can be adjusted by using the mouse scrollwheel while pressing shift
     - One can scroll through the channels by using the mouse scrollwheel while pressing